 How to Protect Your Hearing Aids

 If you are out and about when humidity levels are high, be sure to check your hearing aids for moisture damage.
-If you suspect you have moisture damage, here are a few things to check: First, make sure your batteries are in correctly and are fully charged.
+If you suspect moisture damage, here are a few things to check: First, ensure your batteries are in correctly and fully charged.
 Is there any discoloration when you open the battery door?
 Do the battery contacts need to be cleaned or dried?
 Does your tubing have excess wax or moisture?
 How are the filters and ports?
 If all else checks out, it could be a moisture problem.

 It is always best to use a drying device at night.
 There are boxes with silica compounds that act as desiccants.
 You can remove the batteries at night and place your hearing aids in the box.
 While you sleep, the desiccant will draw moisture out of the hearing aids and help them dry.

 There are also electronic drying boxes.
-These boxes use a germidical lamp, airflow and heat lamps to dry out your hearing aids overnight.
+These boxes use a germicidal lamp, airflow, and heat lamps to dry your hearing aids overnight.
 They require electricity and run on an eight-hour cycle.

 Prevention